reutermj/blank-to-bazel/rules.md

    - **Timing**: After target discovery verification succeeds

 3. **Command**: `bazel test --test_output=all //...`
-   - **Explanation**: Runs all test targets to verify they execute correctly
+   - **Explanation**: Runs all test targets to verify they execute correctly and provides complete test output for analysis
-   - **Applicable situations**: Running all test targets
+   - **Applicable situations**: Running all test targets to verify conversion success
-   - **Expected output**: Test pass/fail summary with both bazel and the original test script reporting all passing tests
+   - **Expected output**: Complete test output with pass/fail details for all tests
    - **Timing**: After build verification succeeds
+   - **Additional benefit**: Using `--test_output=all` eliminates need to run tests multiple times to see results

 #### Troubleshooting zero targets found
 - **Command**: `bazel query //...`